About Callum

 During his time in Denmark, Callum performed professionally with leading ensembles including the Aarhus Symphony Orchestra, Aalborg Symphony Orchestra, Prinsens Musikkorps, and Randers Kammerorkester.
 He appeared as a soloist at the RAMA International Music Festival in Aarhus Symphony Hall, performed with the Remus Symphony Orchestra in Hamburg, and was invited to perform the Vaughan Williams Tuba Concerto at the Guildhall in Cambridge.

 Callum’s return to the UK marked the beginning of a distinguished ceremonial and military music career.
 He joined the Band of the Coldstream Guards, performing globally from Japan to United Nations operations in Cyprus, and appearing regularly at state ceremonial occasions.
-In 2017, he placed third in the Household Division Musician of the Year competition.
-In 2021, he transferred to the Central Band of the Royal Air Force, participating in landmark national events including the Royal Edinburgh Tattoo, State Opening of Parliament, the Platinum Jubilee, and the Coronation of King Charles III, alongside frequent media appearances with the BBC.
+In 2017, he placed third in the Household Division Musician of the Year competition, and in 2021, he transferred to the Central Band of the Royal Air Force, participating in landmark national events including the Royal Edinburgh Tattoo, State Opening of Parliament, the Platinum Jubilee, and the Coronation of King Charles III, alongside frequent media appearances with the BBC.

 His broadcast and live performance career includes appearances on The Andrew Marr Show, the Royal British Legion’s Festival of Remembrance at the Royal Albert Hall, the National Service of Remembrance at the Cenotaph, and Trooping the Colour.
 In 2022, Callum was deeply honoured to perform at the State Funeral of Her Majesty Queen Elizabeth II—an event watched by an estimated four billion people worldwide.